 Real estate transactions in Texas divorce cases

 The real problem will be whether or not the mortgage lender on that home requires your spouse and you to be present at closing and for both of you to sign on the paperwork.
-From their perspective, they are merely ensuring that the lien on the home for the mortgage company is valid against any assertion that you may make that the home is part of the community estate.
-This situation requires a great deal of communication between your spouse, you, and the title company who is looking over the closing process.
+From their perspective, they are merely ensuring that the lien on the home for the mortgage company is valid against any assertion that you may make that the house is part of the community estate.
+This situation requires a great deal of communication between your spouse, you, and the title company looking over the closing process.
 Again, your best bet would be to wait until your divorce has concluded to commence any large purchases.

-Questions about property, debt or divorce?
+Questions about property, debt, or divorce?
 Contact the Law Office of Bryan Fagan